The print and electronic book collection is accessible through the library catalog. The print collection is housed in Regina Library and the ERC.

 Rare Book Collection

 The Archives of Rivier University are located in Memorial Hall.
-Non-circulating collection includes the official records and university related materials that depict the historical growth and development of Rivier University.
-Call the Archivist at 897-8293.
+The Non-circulating collection includes the official records and university related materials that depict the historical growth and development of Rivier University.
+Call the Archivist at 897-8278.

 Theses / Dissertation Collection

-A limited number of theses and dissertations from other institutions are bound, cataloged, and entered in the library catalog.
+A limited number of theses and dissertations from other institutions are bound and entered in the library catalog.
 The Dissertation Collection circulates to members of the Rivier University community.
 They may not be photocopied.
 Earlier Rivier University theses, dissertations, etc. are part of the Rivier University Archives.
-Hundreds of full text dissertations are accessible through the library subscription database, ProQuest Dissertations and Theses.
+Hundreds of full-text dissertations are accessible through the library subscription database, ProQuest Dissertations and Theses.

 The General Collection includes a variety of curriculum support materials.
 The materials include textbooks used in schools, games, kits, and manipulatives.

 The ERC houses educational software for evaluation purposes.
-The software must be used in the ERC on either the Macs or the Dell computers.
+The software must be used in the ERC on either the Mac or Dell computers.